czeng-lab/czeng-lab.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
+The Zeng Lab just opened its doors in April 2024 in the Suzhou Institute of Nano-Tech and Nano-Bionics (SINANO), Chinese Academy of Sciences.
+We're dedicated to advancing precise assembly techniques at the micro- and nano-scale for next generation soft materials and electronics.

+We welcome trainees from a variety of backgrounds including chemistry, physics, materials, chemical engineering, mechanical engineering, and related fields.
+[Email Dr. Zeng](mailto:czeng2024@sinano.ac.cn) if you are interested in the beauty of ordered nano-structures and their collective functions!

 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.